 Centennial Park is adjacent to Honour Avenue, a popular destination to view the Autumn leaves.
 The park is also a popular picnic spot, and is home to the Ash Wednesday Memorial and mosaic statues that reflect the district’s history.

-Further up the mountain, Mount Macedon Hotel has a large outdoor dining area, best enjoyed during the warmer summer months.
+Head up Mount Macedon Road to the Mount Macedon Hotel.
+This dog-friendly pub has a large outdoor dining area, best enjoyed during the warmer summer months.
 Open daily for lunch and dinner, ask in advance which section of the deck is dog-friendly before taking a seat.

 Dog-Friendly Accommodation in the Macedon Ranges